 Simon and friends are playing a name the movie by some quotes game.

-The Environmental Protection Agency (EPA) sound very similar to the Child Detection Agency (CDA)
+The Environmental Protection Agency (EPA) sounds very similar to the Child Detection Agency (CDA).

 Pete Docter wears a shirt with a "Monsters, Inc." design